ding0t/scbc_pecan/docs/labs/picoctf/n0s4n1ty_1.md

 Success!

-Ok now try and get the contents of the flag!
+Ok now try and get the contents of the flag yourself!